Level: ⚫⚫⚪⚪⚪ Beginner

 structure of any module

-• An input folder with overarching input files for all realizations
+• An input folder with shared input files used by all realizations

 • Realization folders containing the source code of each realization